 The moral of the story here is to KEEP OFFERING!
 If you read the opening paragraph (no worries if you didn’t!
 Most of the time I skim blog posts.), you’ll remember my kids are TEENAGERS who had never eaten zucchini.
 One of them has now eaten zucchini at least 6 times in the weeks since first trying a zucchini fritter!
 DON’T GIVE UP!

-Sunny Side Up Nutrition Podcast
+Sunny Side Up Nutrition podcast

 Did you know we have a podcast?!
 We'd love it if you'd listen.
 You can access it here on our podcast page.